Preparing an oral presentation for an academic audience

 This resource provides a series of tips for delivering a successful oral presentation in an academic forum like a conference or seminar.
 The main elements of a successful oral presentation are adequate preparation, plenty of practice, a good delivery style, and a well-managed question time.

-All presentations need to be tailored to match the audience, the outcomes and responses you seek, as well as the message you are sending.
+All presentations need to be tailored to match the audience, the context, and the outcomes and responses you seek, as well as the message you are sending.
 Knowing your audience will enable you to tailor your talk to your context.
-It will also help you to manage your expectations, and it will assist in making decisions about how much information to provide about your topic.
+Knowing your audience will also help you to manage your expectations, and assist in making decisions about how much information to provide about your topic.

 It is helpful to attend similar events to the one in which you will present, and to ask people about their experiences of them to get a feel for what is expected, what works and does not work, and the kinds of questions that are asked (you might write these down).
 It is also helpful to actively participate in similar events if possible.
 You can do this both informally, by chatting with participants before and after presentations, and more formally, by asking questions and offering comments during a session.
 This will give you more confidence when your turn comes to present.